r3ap3rpy/PyPAM/README.md

 During execution the tool used threading to speed up the process.
 The default is the number of cores made visible by the **os.cpu_count()** function call.

 ## TODO
-- [ ] Add link to show all the unused IP-s where neither ping nor dns resolution is working!
+- [x] Add link to show pingable IP-s without DNS.
 - [x] Add simple filter for the subnet tables!
 - [x] Add Description column to the subnets table.
 - [x] Make sure overlapping subnets don't result in double checks.